 Use These Tips When Creating Soft, Natural Fringe

-OK—your client comes in and they've made the decision: They're ready for bangs.
-After confirming that they are REALLY SURE, it's time to have a consultation and see just how fringy they are feeling.
-For clients who want to ease their way into a face frame, we collected some go-to cutting tips from some of Instagram’s top cutters for giving clients a soft, fresh new fringe.
+Your client comes in and they've made the decision—they're ready for bangs.
+Time to have a consultation and see just how fringy they are feeling!
+For clients who want to ease their way into a face frame, we collected some go-to cutting tips from some of Instagram’s top cutters for a soft, fresh new fringe.

-Starting the face frame can be a little intimidating, so ARC™ Team Member Rachel Williams, aka @rachelwstylist, shared her tips for getting started:
+Cutting into a face frame can be a little intimidating.
+ARC™ Team Member Rachel Williams (@rachelwstylist) shares her tips for getting started:

-- Bring the entire face frame section forward, 45 degrees up from the client's face.
+- Bring the entire face frame section forward at 45 degrees, away from the client's face.

-- Twist the section once and comb through so the hair is smooth.
+- Twist this section once and comb through so the hair is smooth and ready to cut.

-To create a soft bang with style versatility, stylist Gilad Goldstein (@myguiltycrown) uses slight elevation and a point cutting technique.
-"I use the wide tooth side of my cutting comb and my ARC™ PHANTOM II Scissors to create a soft, lighter fringe," explains Gilad.
+To create a soft bang with style versatility, stylist Gilad Goldstein (@myguiltycrown) uses slight elevation while point cutting.
+"I use the wide tooth side of my cutting comb and my ARC™ Scissors PHANTOM II to create a soft, lighter fringe," explains Gilad.
 "This will give the bang a slight layer making sure it doesn't fall too heavy on the client's forehead."

 3. Give Fine-Haired Clients Fuller-Looking Fringe

-For clients with finer locks, ARC™ Team Member Chris Jones (@chrisjones_hair) advises cutting fringe at zero or minimal elevation to achieve a fuller look.
-Creating subtle details takes a steady hand and a sharp shear, so Chris uses the PARAGON II from ARC™ Scissors because they are sharp from pivot to tip, perfect for detailing!
+For clients with finer locks, ARC™ Team Member Chris Jones (@chrisjones_hair) says cutting fringe at zero or minimal elevation will create a fuller look.
+It's important to create subtle detail on fine hair to add movement.
+This requires a sharp scissor that doesn't take a lot of finessing—Chris recommends using the the PARAGON II from ARC™ Scissors for fine-hair detailing, because they are sharp from pivot to tip, perfect for detailing!

 Check Out Mickey's Twist & Slide Technique!

-"'Curtain Bangs' are a huge fringe trend right now," Cali-based stylist Ashlee Norman (@ashleenormanhair) explains.
-But instead of cutting a round "C" shape, Ashlee prefers to cut two V-shaped sections on either side of the client's part.
-Why?
-"This creates a center point of weight that can be winged back but still drip down around the cheek bone.
-Creating a slimming effect for the finished result."
-And who doesn't love slimming?
+Instead of cutting a round "C" shape, Ashlee prefers to cut two V-shaped sections on either side of the client's part.
+"This creates a center point of weight that can be winged back but still drip down around the cheek bone," Ashlee explains.
+"It will create a slimming effect for the finished result."
+And who doesn't love that?